 The sphere’s core is a bright, emanating white.
 This reminds me of an energetic center of spirit, bursting forth to infuse all of creation.
 The second ring is comprised of flowers and seems to represent non-sentient life (plants, water, earth, fungi, etc).
 The third ring looks like snake skin and could represent sentient life (animals and humans).

-The final ring is the hardest for me to interpret.
-It looks like an energetically colorful piano!
+The final ring looks like an energetically colorful piano!
 This could represent the senses of unity, purpose, and LOVE that protect and complete the previous layers.
 In other words, the spiritual component.